-Number of Parcels

-Average Parcel Size

-Number of Dwellings

-Largest Parcel

-Smallest Parcel

-TOTAL ACRES

-424

-5.5 acres

-651

-76 acres

-10 acres

-4.549acres
+Number of Parcels 824 Average Parcel Size 5.5 acres Number of Dwellings 651 Largest Parcel 76 acres Smallest Parcel 10 acres TOTAL ACRES 4.549acres

 - 1. Classified as developed/committed land based upon very extensive rural residential home development and small lot divisions.
 Over 75% of lots are occupied by a home and the area contains three small lot subdivisions. - 2.
 Area is considered marginal farmland.
 Nearly half of the undeveloped lots are vacant sagebrush areas with a class VII, non-agricultural soils classification.
 The other areas are in marginal pastures and in a few instances some hay fields (Soil Class IV Irrigated).
 Not only do the soils make farming difficult, but unreliable water supplies and delivery systems of the Hermiston Irrigation District add to the uncertainty, marginality and incapability of commercial farming. - 3.
 A large majority of area has been zoned since 1972 for rural residential use and is served by county roads and easements or access.
 A major road plan has been adopted since 1979 to help in the orderly growth of and service to rural residential property owners.